 We know that isn’t what you want to hear, and your showerhead probably wasn’t the first thing on your mind when you signed the lease or mortgage for your current place, but it’s the truth.
 Hard water is a thing.
 What we mean by hard water is water that isn’t going through a proper filtration process and directly getting onto our hair, and deeper into our scalps.
 The negative thing about this is that there’s a lot of bacteria and chemicals living in this so-called “hard” water, and these aren’t the types of things we want touching our hair or scalp at all.
 Not ever.
 So, what is all of this bad stuff you’re wondering?
 Well, for starters, one of the biggest culprits is chlorine which does live in our showers if unfiltered.
 The others include rust and filthy metals from the actual showerheads themselves, and calcium, magnesium, and overall scum.
 We know--it sounds scary and gross, but we care about you and your hair too much to not give you the facts.

 The good news is, this isn’t something you have to deal with and you can solve this issue with the swap of your showerhead.
-Many brands have taken the harmful effects into consideration and have produced showerheads that are safer for your hair, skin, and overall health with stronger filtration systems.
+Many brands have taken the harmful effects into consideration and have produced showerheads that are safer for your skin and overall hair wellness with stronger filtration systems.
 Some have gone as far to claim that their showerheads and filters will improve your breathing, while others promise to reduce frizz and promote shiny, healthy hair.
 For a full list of showerheads and filters that will improve the state of your hair, see below.

 T3 Micro Source Showerhead Mineral Water Filter